 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup

 - Jungle Breakfast with Orangutans at Singapore Zoo

 - Skip-the-Line: Night Safari Admission with Transfer

 - Gardens by the Bay, Marina Bay Sands & River Cruise Tour

 - Chinatown at Night with Dinner & Cruise

-In reality, if you take a stroll past Speakers’ Corner on most days it will probably look like any other park.
+In reality, if you take a stroll past Speakers’ Corner on most days, it will probably look like any other park.
 Local workers use it as a spot to take lunch (usually under the shade of one of the trees) while it also provides a popular evening hangout for teenagers.
-Other popular activities and sports here include kite-flying, football, and badminton (but no courts available).
+Other popular activities and sports here include kite-flying, football, and badminton (but there aren’t any courts available).

-Gatherings here aren’t always political in nature; Hong Lim Park is used for a variety of other events too such as National Day celebrations, which sees the green space packed full of locals and tourists.
-Stalls set up, as well as a central stage with live music performances throughout the day.
+Gatherings here aren’t always political in nature.
+Hong Lim Park is used for a variety of other events, too.
+These include National Day celebrations which see the green space packed full of locals and tourists – stalls are set up and a central stage hosts live music performances throughout this day.

 Find Hong Lim Park on North Canal Road – a short walk from Clarke Quay or Chinatown MRT station.
 The park is open all day, every day.
 Speakers’ Corner is a designated area within the park (marked by a small wooden sign).

 Hong Lim Park